mashedmonk/pasta/README.md

 ## How to run the patch?

-Easier methods are listed first:

-- Download the `.exe` on the [releases page](https://github.com/mashedmonk/pasta/releases/)
+Download the `.exe` on the [releases page](https://github.com/mashedmonk/pasta/releases/)

+There *might* be a false positive triggered by your antivirus software.
+If so, you can try **one** of the methods below:

 - Download the `.ps1` script and `clickme` shortcut.
 Put them in the same folder and launch `clickme`
-- Download only the `.ps1` script and run it in PowerShell console.
-You need to set first your security settings to allow execution: launch PowerShell console in administrator mode and run `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned`
+- Download only the `.ps1` script and run it in a PowerShell console.
+You need to first set your security settings to allow execution.
+To do so, launch a PowerShell console in administrator mode and run `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned`

 ## When and where the save bug happens?